 To further facilitate access to the judicial system, employees in Puerto Rico count on a special proceeding to file employment-related lawsuits in state courts pursuant to Act No. 2 of 17 October 1961, as amended.
-This statutory, summary proceeding provides for the expeditious handling of claims, and imposes strict requirements and severe consequences upon employers.
+This statutory, summary proceeding provides for the expeditious handling of claims, and imposes strict requirements and severe consequences on employers.

 Year in review

-Other significant developments include the following:
+A summary of developments in 2020 include the following: